C2SM/scaling_analysis/README.md

 Below is a description of each script and a recipe.

 *C. Siegenthaler 2020-01*
 *M. Jähn 2021-03*

 ## Recipe for scaling analysis with ECHAM/ICON-(HAM)

-1) Configure and Compile your model as usual.
+1) Configure and compile your model as usual.

 2) Prepare your running script